 The museum's collection of BCATP aircraft has expanded dramatically over the past few years to provide an excellent summary of the planes in use during the Plan.

-Representing the single engined primary trainers are the recently restored Fleet Fawn, a 1930's designed biplane and a Tiger Moth.
-Our Cornell is an example of the type which replaced the biplanes during the latter stages of the Plan.
+Representing the single engined primary trainers are our runnable Fleet Fawn, a 1930's designed biplane, and a runnable Tiger Moth.
+Our Cornell, which is awaiting restoration, is an example of the type which replaced the biplanes during the latter stages of the Plan.

-The twin-engined Anson, currently under restoration, was the mainstay of the aircraft flown by pilots training to be bomber pilots.
-As well it was used extensively for navigational, wireless, and other training.
-The museum also has examples of twin-engined Airspeed Oxfords and Cessna Cranes awaiting restoration in the future.
+The Anson, currently under restoration, and our runnable Cessna Cranes were the most widely used twin-engined aircraft flown by pilots training to be bomber pilots.
+As well, they were used extensively for navigational, wireless, and other training.
+The museum also significant parts of a twin-engined Airspeed Oxfords that is awaiting restoration.

 The classic Harvard is displayed at the museum representing the type of aircraft used for advanced single-engined training.
-Our Yale was used in this capacity as well, before being re-assigned to wireless training and other duties.
+Our Yale (currently in storage) was used in this capacity as well, before being re-assigned to wireless training and other duties.

 The Society's ample supply of Bolingboke aircraft and parts will make it possible to place an example of this aircraft on display at some future date.
 The Boly was used operationally with the RCAF on both coasts and as a bombing and gunnery trainer with the BCATP.

-Finally our most recent addition, a Beech-18 "Expeditor," was a light transport/utility type of aircraft during the war, both with the RCAF overseas and with the BCATP.
-We have a second example of this type that will be used during the restoration.
+The Beech-18 "Expeditor," was a light transport/utility type of aircraft during the war, both with the RCAF overseas and with the BCATP.
+The museumÕs example is complete and currently in storage.